saiakarsh193/PyCube-Solver/README.md

 First checkout the [notation](#notation) to understand how rubik's cube notation (aka **formulas**) work and to understand the output.
 To understand the code or to write your own version, read the brief [explanation](#how-does-it-work) given below.

-**The coding is not completed yet.**
-Right now, the program can solve the cross (white as base), F2L and OLL.

 The code for cube manipulation can be found in `cube.py`.
 The parsing, condenstion and validation for formulas can be found in `helper.py`.